RETAIL TERMS AND CONDITIONS

 4.3 Payment is to be made within 7 days after receiving the invoice from The Pommier.
 Payment is to be made via the nominated bank account as chosen by The Pommier.

-4.4.1 The agreement is for 3 full calendar months or 6 full calendar months if chosen by the designer and the designer agrees to pay a total of £1,500 + VAT or £1,800 for designers outside of the EU or within the EU trading as a VAT registered company.
+4.4.1 The agreement is for 3 full calendar months or 6 full calendar months if chosen by the advertiser and the advertiser agrees to pay a total of £1,500 + VAT or £1,800 for designers outside of the EU or within the EU trading as a VAT registered company on a 3 month agreement or £2,400 + VAT or £2,880 for designers outside of the EU or within the EU trading as a VAT registered company on a 6 month agreement.

-4.5 All sales will be made as usual via The Pommier’s website and a normal rate of commission applies; 25% + VAT.
+4.5 All sales will be made as usual via The Pommier’s website and the agreed rate of commission applies.

 4.6.2 For late payments, an administration fee of £25 + VAT and an interest rate set at 5% will be added to the overall total of each invoice outstanding on a weekly basis until the invoice is settled in full.